Mangopay/mangopay2-nodejs-sdk/docs/Cards.md

 ### Cards.createTemporaryPaymentCard(paymentCard, callback, options)

-WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+Create new temporary payment card (WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary payment card

 **Parameters**

 **paymentCard**: `Object`, TemporaryPaymentCard object or properties hash

-**callback**: , WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+**callback**: , Create new temporary payment card (WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary payment card

-**options**: , WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+**options**: , Create new temporary payment card (WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary payment card

 **Returns**: `Object`, Promise of the request

 ### Cards.getTemporaryPaymentCard(paymentCardId, callback, options)

-WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+Create new temporary payment card ( WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary payment card

 **Parameters**

 **paymentCardId**: `number`, TemporaryPaymentCard object or properties hash

-**callback**: , WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+**callback**: , Create new temporary payment card ( WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary payment card

-**options**: , WARNING
-It's temporary entity and it will be removed in the future.
-Please, contact with support before using these features or if you have any questions.
+**options**: , Create new temporary payment card ( WARNING It's temporary entity and it will be removed in the future.
+Please, contact with support before using these features or if you have any questions.)

-Create new temporary payment card

 **Returns**: `Object`, Promise of the request